eliotbo/bevy_shadertoy_wgsl/README.md

 A Shadertoy clone for the Bevy game engine.
 The glsl language is replaced by wgsl.

-Clone the repo, uncomment in the main.rs file the example that you want to run (e.g. let example = "dancing_tree";)  and run it with the command "cargo run --release --features bevy/dynamic".
+Clone the repo, and for example run the following command cargo run --release --features bevy/dynamic --example paint_streams

 ![](showcase.gif)